awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/security_iam_id-based-policy-examples.md

 **Note**
 Some Amazon EC2 Auto Scaling API actions allow you to include specific Auto Scaling groups in your policy that can be created or modified by the action\.
 You can restrict the target resources for these actions by specifying individual Auto Scaling group ARNs\.
 As a best practice, however, we recommend that you use tag\-based policies that allow \(or deny\) actions on Auto Scaling groups with a specific tag\.

-## Predefined AWS managed policies<a name="predefined-policies-auto-scaling"></a>

-The managed policies that are created by AWS grant the required permissions for common use cases\.
-You can attach these policies to your IAM users, based on the access that they need\.
-Each policy provides access to all or some of the API actions for Amazon EC2 Auto Scaling\.

-The following are the AWS managed policies for Amazon EC2 Auto Scaling:
-+ `AutoScalingConsoleFullAccess` — Grants full access to Amazon EC2 Auto Scaling using the AWS Management Console\.
-+ `AutoScalingConsoleReadOnlyAccess` — Grants read\-only access to Amazon EC2 Auto Scaling using the AWS Management Console\.
-+ `AutoScalingFullAccess` — Grants full access to Amazon EC2 Auto Scaling\.
-+ `AutoScalingReadOnlyAccess` — Grants read\-only access to Amazon EC2 Auto Scaling\.

-You can also use the `AmazonEC2FullAccess` policy to grant full access to all Amazon EC2 resources and related services, including Amazon EC2 Auto Scaling, CloudWatch, and Elastic Load Balancing\.

 ## Customer managed policy examples<a name="example-policies-auto-scaling"></a>